H.R. 5235: Skills-Based Federal Contracting Act of 2025

 5

-The new rules would apply only to solicitations issued 15 months after enactment, giving agencies time to adjust their contracting practices.
+The new rules would apply only to solicitations issued 15 months after enactment, giving agencies time to rework their contracting language.

 6

-An older statutory rule tied to education requirements in federal IT contracting would be repealed when the new OMB guidance takes effect, and GAO would review agency compliance within 3 years.
+An older statutory rule on education requirements in federal IT contracting is repealed once the OMB guidance takes effect, and GAO reviews agency compliance within 3 years.

 Who benefits from H.R.
 5235?